vrandall66/front-end-submissions-public/1803/mod-2/gametime/andrew-joel.md

 * 3.5 - The application has many strong pages/interactions, solid effort put into UI.

+* The IDs [here](https://github.com/andrew-t-james/game-time/blob/master/index.html#L12-L17) should be on the p tags, rather than the spans -- IDs help to group related content.
+You could change your selectors in JS/CSS to access `#score span`

 ### Testing

 * 4 - Project has a running test suite that exercises the application at multiple levels.
 The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.

-(Only thing I would mention is that refactoring to use the before/beforeEach hooks for repetitive code)
+* (Only thing I would mention is doing that refactoring to use the before/beforeEach hooks for repetitive setup code

 ### JavaScript Style